rugg07/linkedin-clone/README.md

 ## Contact

-For questions, suggestions, or feedback, feel free to reach out:
+For any questions or suggestions, feel free to contact:

 - **Name:** Hrugved Pawar
 - **GitHub:** [@rugg07](https://github.com/rugg07)

 ---

 Thank you for exploring this project!
-Your feedback and contributions are greatly appreciated.
+Your feedback is greatly appreciated.